 Application forms must be received by the KMK Staff by 5pm on each of these dates.

 - Applications are sent to the KMK Language Advisor.

 - All applications will be considered by the KMK Funding Committee.
-Written notification of the decision of the KMK funding Committee will be provided to the applicant within 20 working days of receipt of application.
+Written notification of the decision of the KMK funding Committee will be provided to the applicant within 20 working days after the funding round closes.

 - The decision of the KMK Funding Committee is final and binding, and no correspondence will be entered into.